openai/evals/README.md

 - See an example of implementing custom eval logic: [custom-eval.md](docs/custom-eval.md).

 #### Writing CompletionFns
-6. Writing your own completion functions
+- Write your own completion functions: [completion-fns.md](docs/completion-fns.md)

 If you think you have an interesting eval, please open a PR with your contribution.
 OpenAI staff actively review these evals when considering improvements to upcoming models.